Ellisande/mockolate/README.md

 //Result '100 crazy awesome ninja stars';
 ```

-Thanks for taking the 5 second tour, you can find more documentation below!
+Thanks for taking the 5 second tour, you can find more documentation below or see the [exmaples test](https://github.com/Ellisande/mockolate/blob/promise-support/test/examples.j) for more samples.

 ## Synchronous Stubbing